janis-commerce/database-dispatcher/README.md

 ## API
 - `new DatabaseDispatcher()`
 Constructs the database-dispatcher.
-- `databaseConfig()`
+- `databaseConfig`
 Returns the loaded database config json.
 - `getDatabase( "databaseKey" )`
-Recieves the database key `[String]` then returns the database driver instance with the connection from the config json.
+Receives the database key `[String]` then returns the database driver instance with the connection from the config json.
 If the `databaseKey` not exists on the config json will throw a `DatabaseDispatcherError`.
 The default value of `databaseKey` parameter is `"_default"`.
 - `clearCaches()`
 Clear all caches, including configs and DB connections.

 ## Errors
-The errors are informed with a SchemaValidatorError.
+The errors are informed with a `DatabaseDispatcherError`.
 This object has a code that can be useful for a correct error handling.
 The codes are the following: